 A.R.
-295. A1 is dribbling the ball outside the lower defensive box.
-B1 establishes legal guarding position on A1 and moves to maintain her legally established position as A1 dribbles towards the restricted area.
+10-11.
+A1 is dribbling the ball in their team's frontcourt.
+B1 obtains legal guarding position on A1 and moves to maintain their legally obtained position as A1 dribbles towards the restricted area.
 While B1 is located inside the restricted area, A1 charges into B1.

 RULING: This is an offensive foul on A1.
-When B1 establishes legal guarding position on A1 outside the restricted area and moves to maintain her guarding position, she may draw an offensive foul on A1 while located within the restricted area.
-Rule 10-10.15 prohibits B1 from establishing initial legal guarding position on A1 within the restricted area.
+When B1 obtains a legal guarding position on A1 outside the restricted area and moves to maintain their guarding position, they may draw an offensive foul on A1 while located within the restricted area.
+Rule 10-10.15 prohibits B1 from obtaining initial legal guarding position on A1 within the restricted area.

-- A.R.
-296. Team A is winning, 79-70, when a shooting foul is ruled against Team B: - (1) At the same time that the game-clock horn sounds to end the game; or - (2) With five seconds remaining on the game clock.
+A.R.
+10-12.
+Team A is winning, 79-70, when a shooting foul is ruled against Team B:

+- (1) At the same time that the game-clock horn sounds to end the game; or - (2) With five seconds remaining on the game clock.

-RULING: (1) No free throws shall be awarded because the period has ended
+RULING: (1) No free throws shall be awarded because the game has ended unless the foul is technical, intentional or disqualifying.